 International Women’s Day: Inspirational Women of the Climate Council

-International Women’s Day is a day to celebrate the amazing achievements of women everywhere.
-Here at the Climate Council we want to give a shout out to some truly inspirational women in our ranks whose work is changing attitudes surrounding one of the most important issues of our time: climate change.
+International Women’s Day is a day to celebrate the achievements of women everywhere.
+Here at the Climate Council we want to give a shout out to some truly inspirational women in our ranks whose work is highlighting the need for urgent action on one of the most important issues of our time: climate change.

 Experts in their fields, these leaders are playing a huge role in pushing for action on climate change in Australia.
 They appear frequently in the media, contribute to Climate Council publications, write landmark reports and speak at keynote events.

-People start from different places, so true inclusion and belonging require equitable action, and we see how important this is in the face of climate change.
-Yes, we need to move fast this decade to prevent catastrophic climate change, but we need to move together, and in ways that leave communities stronger, healthier and more equal.
+True inclusion and belonging require equitable action, and we see how important this is in the face of climate change.
+We need to move fast this decade to prevent catastrophic climate change, but we need to move together, and in ways that leave communities stronger, healthier and more equal.
 We cannot solve this crisis with the same approaches and power structures that have caused it.
 Empowering women and girls needs to be at the heart of climate action.

 Dr Kate Charlesworth, Councillor